AdnanHoque/adnanhoque.github.io/_posts/2023-04-11-audiotransformer.md

 ---
-title: "SSCST - Part 1"
+title: "Audio Transformer - Part 1"
 date: 2023-04-11
 layout: post
 ---

 Part one is dedicated to a discussion around the Apple Neural Engine.
-We will take a deep dive into the first principle discussed in [1].In Part 2, will examine the Self-Supervised Chewing Spectogram Transformer (SSCST), the audio preprocessing steps, deployment and quanitzation considerations.
+We will take a deep dive into the first principle discussed in [1].
+In Part 2, we will examine the Self-Supervised Chewing Spectogram Transformer (SSCST), the audio preprocessing steps, deployment and quanitzation considerations.
 The architecture and use-case is for research purposes and should not be used for commercial applications without prior permission.

 # 1 Transformers on Apple Silicon